semantic-release/github/README.md

 - `content: write` to be able to publish a GitHub release
 - `issues: write` to be able to comment on released issues
-- `pulls: write` to be able to comment on released pull requests
+- `pull-requests: write` to be able to comment on released pull requests

 ### Environment variables